mus-format/mus-go/README.md

   - [Benchmarks](#benchmarks)
   - [Version Compatibility](#version-compatibility)

-## Code Generator

-Manually writing `mus-go` serialization code can be tedious and error-prone.
-The [musgen-go](https://github.com/mus-format/musgen-go) code generator offers a much more efficient and reliable alternative that's simple to use - just provide a type and call `Generate()`.

 ## How To

-To make a type serializable with `mus-go`, you need to implement the [mus.Serializer](./mus.go) interface:
+To make a type serializable with `mus`, you need to implement the [mus.Serializer](./mus.go) interface:

 ```go
 import "github.com/mus-format/mus-go"

 // YourTypeMUS is a MUS serializer for YourType.